primatejs/primate/docs/blog/introducing-rcompat.md

 ## Participation

 You are cordially invited to take part in rcompat's development at https://github.com/rcompat/rcompat.
 We will be setting up a documentation website in the foreseeable future, and until then, the source code is the best form of documentation.

-rcompat is MIT-licensed.
+rcompat is MIT licensed.

 ## Fin